Ballast Water Treatment System

 Q1.
 Explain the importance of a ballast water treatment system.

-The importance of ballast water treatment systems arises from their critical function in minimizing the environmental dangers connected with the transport of ballast water across regions during maritime journeys.
-Ballast water, which ships use to maintain stability and balance, often contains a variety of marine species such as algae, bacteria, plankton, and larvae, which can be accidentally carried to new settings.
+Ships use ballast water to maintain stability and balance, often carrying a variety of marine species such as algae, bacteria, plankton, and larvae to new settings.

 Q2.
 Are all ships required to install BWTS?